Werkov/Werkov.github.io/_posts/2015-10-11-thesis-fail.md

   * 2015 Apr--2015 May -- actual implementation, slower than expected
-  * 2015 Jun -- studying and passing final exams, initiating thesis text, researching deeper and being disappointed by misdirection of my previous research and its effect of design
+  * 2015 Jun -- studying and passing final exams, initiating thesis text, researching deeper and being disappointed by misdirection of my previous research and its effect on design
   * 2015 Jul -- the month I could finish if I fought, but I failed instead (and this text should analyze and rationalize reasons for that)